Angry Woman Yelling into a Megaphone in front of a blue wall outside

 2. Share behind the scenes

 People are nosy!
-They love seeing behind-the-scenes peaks and pictures of your business.
+They love seeing behind-the-scenes peeks and pictures of your business.
 Consider documenting photos from a website team meeting or sharing some early sketches of the website so people can follow along in the process and see how much work you’re putting into this project.

 3. Announcement email